projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

    :align: center
    :name: ioc-cbc-frame-def

-   IOC Native - CBC frame definition
+   IOC Native - CBC Frame Definition

 The CBC protocol is based on a four-layer system:

--  The **Physical layer** is a serial interface with full duplex capabilities.
+-  The **Physical Layer** is a serial interface with full duplex capabilities.
 A hardware handshake is required.
-The required bit rate depends on the peripherals connected, e.g. UART, and SPI.
+The required bit rate depends on the peripherals connected, e.g., UART and SPI.
--  The **Link layer** handles the length and payload verification.
+-  The **Link Layer** handles the length and payload verification.
 -  The **Address Layer** is used to distinguish between the general data transferred.
 It is placed in front of the underlying Service Layer and contains Multiplexer (MUX) and Priority fields.